- Borrow & Request

 See the image below or watch this short PubMed Find Articles on a Topic video tutorial.

-You can explore the MeSH terms (Medical Subject Headings) assigned to article records and revise your search to better focus on the aspects of your topic you wish to explore.
-Think of MeSH terms like "tags" that are applied to social media posts.
+Once you have some search results, you can explore the MeSH terms (Medical Subject Headings) assigned to article records to look for additional relevant search terms.
+Think of MeSH terms like "tags" (that are often used in social media posts).
 MeSH terms are specific to PubMed and provide a consistent language to describe or label concepts that various authors may describe differently.

-The example article record below shows its MeSH terms and highlights several that might be helpful in revising the search to find articles that specifically address failure to vaccinate.
+The example article record below shows its MeSH terms and highlights several that might be helpful for revising the initial search to find related articles.

 Search results can be refined to include only those articles that provide some level of evidence that the intervention/program works.
-PubMed defaults to a limited set of filter options.
-Use the Additional Filters button at the bottom of the filters to select additional filters/filter options to show on the results page.
+Use the See all article type filters link at the bottom of the Article Type filter section to select additional options to show in the list.

-Filters are selected one at a time.
-Remember to Reset Filters (button at bottom of filter column) or Clear All option (at top of search results column) before doing the next search.
+Uncheck filters or use the Clear all link (at top of search results column) before doing the next search.
 PubMed filters are "sticky" as they do not automatically reset between searches.

-PubMed's Advanced Search options can be accessed from the under the default search box or from the search results page (see images below).
+PubMed's Advanced Search page and options can be accessed from the "Advanced" link under the search box (on the various pages where you will find the search box...two options are shown directly below).

 From the Advanced Search page, you can tell PubMed to search for terms/phrases in specific PubMed search fields.
 In some cases, this can help to narrow or focus a search that has too many results.
-The image below shows a search strategy that tells PubMed to look only for articles where the designated search terms show up in the MeSH field of the article record.
-Furthermore this strategy tells PubMed to look only for those articles where the term in the MeSH field has been identified as a major (not minor or secondary) concept present in the article (meaning this is what the article primarily addresses).
+Some search field options include: Title, Abstract, Journal, MeSH terms (various iterations), Title/Abstract combined, etc. The image below shows a search strategy that tells PubMed to look only for articles where the designated search terms show up in the MeSH field of the article record.
+Furthermore the specific strategy shown tells PubMed to look only for those articles where the term in the MeSH field has been identified as a major (not minor or secondary) concept present in the article (meaning this is what the article primarily addresses).

 Also from the Advanced Search page, you can view your searching history and use it to construct new search strategies without retyping all your keywords/phrases.
 The image below shows a new search constructed from two previous searches.